ramonsnir/eetoul/README.md

 ## Conflict Resolution Recording

 Based on git's own `rerere` feature, `eetoul` comes with its own (hopefully) superior conflict resolution mechanism.
-In its simplest form, it keeps along the commit tree of the branch `eetoul-recorded-conflict-resolutions` commits that assist it in reapplying resolutions of previously seen conflicts.
+In its naïve form, it keeps along the commit tree of the branch `eetoul-recorded-conflict-resolutions` commits that assist it in reapplying resolutions of previously seen conflicts.